 After You’ve Submitted Your Application

-You will receive communications from the department about schedules and instructions for the exams.
+You will receive communications from the department about schedules and exam instructions.
 Follow these rules and instructions carefully.
 If you have questions, contact the persons indicated in the application package at the human resource department or the fire department.

 We continue the conversation about becoming a firefighter in part two of this blog series: Understanding the Testing & Interview Process